 If the cost of heated driveways were lower, would more people own them?
 Probably, especially those with driveways on the side of a steep hill: It may be next to impossible for them to get their cars safely up or down such drives just after a snowstorm.
 For those who have never heard of this snow-removal method, learn how it works and how much it costs.

+Heated driveways, also called "snow-melting systems," are a technological alternative to shoveling, salting, snow plowing, snow blowing, and other snow-removal methods.
 The idea behind them is to have a hot surface waiting for those snowflakes as soon as they begin to fall, so that snow accumulation in that area becomes impossible.
 Just as important is preventing ice build-up on your driveway or nearby walking surfaces, since slipping on ice can cause serious injury.
 However, let's draw a distinction between two different products, both of which melt the snow and ice on your driveway:

 - Fully built-in heated driveway systems